br-mat/bewae/README.md

 ### How to deploy the code:
 First, make sure you have PlatformIO installed in Visual Studio Code.
 Then, open the project folder in VS Code.
 Next, plug in your ESP-32 Controller and click on the arrow icon in the PlatformIO taskbar to upload your code.
 The device should be detected automatically. <br>

-Before executing the program on the controller, it will check if the RTC Module is responding, so be sure to connect it properly. <br>
+Before executing the program on the controller, it will check if some devices are responding, so be sure to connect them properly. <br>

 Don’t forget to update your connection settings.
-Simply change the ‘connection.h’ file within the src folder to match your network configuration. <br>
+Simply change the ‘connection.h’ file within the src folder to match your (network) configuration. <br>

 ### Change time of RTC:

+Make sure to set the time of the RTC either setup a code example for this device or uncomment my function in the setup.
+If my approach is used don’t forget to comment it again otherwise time will be reset every reboot. <br>

 ## Raspberrypi
 ### How to: